 Historically, we have financed our operations and capital expenditures primarily with cash on-hand and the proceeds from sales of our common stock.
 Cash and cash equivalents increased \$7.0 million from \$31.2 million at January 31, 2007 to \$38.2 million at April 30, 2007.
-Working capital, excluding long-term marketable securities, decreased slightly from \$58.6 million at January 31, 2007 to \$57.7 million at April 30, 2007.
+Working capital, excluding long-term marketable securities, decreased slightly from \$57.8 million at January 31, 2007 to \$56.7 million at April 30, 2007.

-Net cash provided by operating activities was \$2.0 million for the three months ended April 30, 2007 compared to net cash used in operating activities of \$5.7 million for the three months ended April 30, 2006.
-The net cash provided by operating activities for the three months ended April 30, 2007 was the result of an increase of \$5.7 million in customer deposits related principally to Comcast's prepayment in connection with its 2007 renewal of software subscription, the net loss of \$4.5 million, adjusted for non-cash expenses including depreciation and amortization of intangible assets and capitalized software of \$3.2 million, and changes in certain operating assets and liabilities.
+Net cash provided by operating activities was \$2.0 million for the three months ended April 30, 2007 compared to net cash used in operating activities of \$5.7 million for the three months ended April 30, 2007 was the result of an increase of \$5.7 million in customer deposits related principally to Comcast's prepayment in connection with its 2007 renewal of software subscription, the net loss of \$4.6 million, adjusted for non-cash expenses including depreciation and amortization of intangible assets and capitalized software of \$3.2 million, and changes in certain operating assets and liabilities.
 Significant changes in operating assets and liabilities that used cash from operations included a \$2.3 million increase in inventory, which includes \$305,000 of inventory reclassified to fixed assets for use as research and development equipment, a \$2.3 million reduction in deferred revenue primarily relating to the transfer to the German joint venture of deferred revenues associated with the German customer contracts, a \$1.1 million increase in prepaid expenses and other assets relating primarily to property, casualty and directors' and officers' liability insurance for calendar year 2007 prepaid in the quarter ended April 30, 2007 and prepaid inventory associated with several new products.
 It is typical for us to experience fluctuations in our operating results primarily due to the timing of receiving customer orders and the related shipment of these customer orders.
-As a result of these monthly fluctuations, we may experience significant:
+As a

-- · increases or decreases in our inventories as a result of the timing of the procurement of components for anticipated orders for both our product segments; - · increases or decreases in our accounts payable balance primarily due to the timing of payments for materials purchased for prior month shipments; and - increases or decreases in our accounts receivable balances and customer deposits as a result of the timing of receiving customer orders during the period and of customer payments.
+- increases or decreases in our inventories as a result of the timing of the procurement of components for anticipated orders for both our product segments; - increases or decreases in our accounts payable balance primarily due to the timing of payments for materials purchased for prior month shipments; and - increases or decreases in our accounts receivable balances and customer deposits as a result of the timing of receiving customer orders during the period and of customer payments.